kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 });
 {% endprism %}

 The `define()` method first defines all the code's dependencies in the array, then passes them as parameters to a callback function.
-Because of how RequireJS works, the  so our custom code can access the depen.
+Note that they're listed in the order outlined above: RequireJS will load things in this order.

 As far what our custom code is doing, it takes the returned search results and places them in a page element with an id of `tipue_search_input`.
 It will "show" 10 results per page, not "show the URL" for each result and "highlight" whatever the search term was by bolding it.